Key takeaways

 }

-Five pitfalls we see in code review every week
+Six pitfalls we catch in code review

 1. Forgotten configChanges.
 The activity restarts on every PiP toggle.
 Symptom: video resets to 0:00, WebRTC peer connection rebuilt.
 Fix in the manifest, single line.